nehal-sonal/Small-clinic-management-system/README.md

     python clinic_manager.py
     ```

 3.  **Use the Menu:** The program will start and present a menu.
-Simply enter the number corresponding to the action you want to perform (e.g., `1` to add a patient).
+Simply enter the corresponding choice to the action you want to perform (e.g., `1` to add a patient).

 ---